vijendranagar/vijendranagar/README.md

 - 👋 Hi, I’m @vijendranagar
 - 👀 I’m interested in open source contribution
-- 🌱 I’m currently learning .React.Js,Full-stack
+- 🌱 I’m experienced with React.Js and netsjs
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 vijendranagar/vijendranagar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.